 - Students who apply to the Radiography Program must have and maintain a cumulative grade point average at or above 2.50.

 - Once accepted into the Radiography Program, a student must achieve a grade in the C range or above in all required courses and earn a minimum of a 2.5 grade point average each semester.
 If the student does not maintain a 2.5 semester grade point average, the Radiography Program faculty will review the situation with the option to recommend dismissal.

 - In addition to meeting the academic and clinical education requirements for this program, students must possess and exhibit those personal qualities and characteristics which are associated with patient welfare and professional trust.
 These elements are a part of the regular overall evaluation process.
 Should it be determined that these qualities and characteristics are not present in sufficient degree and that satisfactory growth and progress in this area is not being demonstrated, the student is subject to dismissal from the program.

 - The Clinical Education component of the Radiography program requires that students meet the health, background and drug screening requirements of the assigned affiliated clinical sites.
+Applicants are asked to submit documentation of the required immunizations with their application packet using the Clinical Immunization Authorization Form (in PDF or Word form) provided.
+The form lists the required immunizations and screenings with the type of documentation needed.
+Please make arrangements to complete the needed immunizations prior to the application deadline of February 1.
+Additional health screenings, including a drug urine test, will be conducted once you are admitted to the program.
 Students are responsible for all costs associated with these requirements.
 Failure to comply with and pass the health, background and drug screening requirements will prevent clinical placement and therefore result in dismissal from the program.